moayadeldin/deeptune/README.md

   --use_case <finetuned_or_pretrained_or_peft> \
 ```

-The `--use_case` switch specifies on which use case you want to use DeepTune for:
+The `--use_case` switch specifies on which use case you want to use *DeepTune* for:
-  - pretrained: Using the exact weights of the model as it is without any further training. **This option allows you to use DeepTune with skiping the training and evaluation parts (You don't need to specify `--added_layers`, `--embed_size`, and `--model_weights`).**
+  - pretrained: Using the exact weights of the model as it is without any further training. **This option allows you to use *DeepTune* with skiping the training and evaluation parts (You don't need to specify `--added_layers`, `--embed_size`, and `--model_weights`).**
-  - finetuned: If you ran DeepTune for Transfer Learning without PeFT.
+  - finetuned: If you ran *DeepTune* for Transfer Learning without PeFT.
-  - peft: If you ran DeepTune for Transfer Learning with PeFT.
+  - peft: If you ran *DeepTune* for Transfer Learning with PeFT.

 **Note**:
-> You feed the evaluator here the same `--added_layers` and `--embed_size` you used for your previous training run of DeepTune.
+> You feed the evaluator here the same `--added_layers` and `--embed_size` you used for your previous training run of *DeepTune*.
 Otherwise, a mismatch error will occur.

 If everything is set correctly, and evaluation is done, you should expect an output in the same format: